IGE-OpenReproLab2025/decoatpont_ISMP6_repro/README.md

 sea level rise, which contribution is still the most uncertain.
 To account its impact we look a the ice outflow of the AIS in a key region: the Amundsen Sea Sector.

-To do so, we test Schoof 2007 two dimensional equation defining ice flux at the grounding line (line that separates the part of the ice sheet that is resting on the bedrock and the floating part) as a function of the sliding law, the ice rheology, and the ice thickness.
+To do so, we test Schoof 2007 [C. Schoof.
+Ice sheet grounding line dynamics: Steady states, stability, and hysteresis.
+Journal of Geophysical Research: Earth Surface, 112(F3), Sept.
+2007b. doi: 10.1029/2006JF000664.
+URL https://doi.org/10.1029/2006JF000664.] two dimensional equation defining ice flux at the grounding line (line that separates the part of the ice sheet that is resting on the bedrock and the floating part) as a function of the sliding law, the ice rheology, and the ice thickness.
 Assuming that those parameters are the same across three dimensional ISMP6 model ensemble, we compare the ice flux at the grounding line.

 Therefore, we find similar grounding line geometries, using RMSE, based on defined target: the observed grounding line, a moderately retreated grounding line, and a largely retreated one (both model based).